Kidney Care

 If you’ve been diagnosed with a kidney condition, or if your doctor suspects you might have one, you need expert care and treatment.
 That’s what you can expect from our dedicated team of board-certified general nephrologists, transplant nephrologists, interventional nephrologists, clinical nurse specialists, renal dietitians, pharmacists and social workers.

 At Ochsner LSU Health - Monroe Medical Center, patients now have access to nephrology and hemodialysis services, including round-the-clock inpatient hemodialysis services for both maintenance and medical emergencies.
-With a four bay inpatient hemodialysis suite and nephrology consulting services available 24/7, our onsite team of nephrologists offer the care the community needs.
+Our onsite team of kidney specialists provides the care our community needs, with a four-bed inpatient dialysis unit and round-the-clock nephrology consulting services.

 We offer complete care for kidney diseases so you can live a healthy and productive life.
 Our expert kidney doctors use advanced technology and approaches to successfully treat a wide range of kidney conditions, including: